-This post contains affiliate links, which means I may make a commission at no extra cost to you if you make a purchase after clicking one of my links.
+This post contains affiliate links, which means I may make a commission at no extra cost to you if you purchase after clicking one of my links.

 I recently purchased the Grovia ONE all-in-one diaper to use on my toddler for nighttime.
-I was on the hunt for a new nighttime option because my son had outgrown his fitteds, and we were just stuffing lots of inserts into his pockets for nighttime.
-It works well enough, but I knew we needed to find a solution that was more reliable.
+I was on the hunt for a new nighttime option because my son had outgrown his fitted, and we were just stuffing lots of inserts into his pockets for nighttime.
+It works well enough, but I knew we needed to find a reliable solution.

-I had heard about the Grovia ONE diaper in some Facebook groups.
+I had heard about the Grovia ONE diaper on Facebook.
 So many people recommended it for a nighttime diaper.
-I looked it up, felt the price was reasonable, and gave it a whirl.
+I looked it up, felt the price was reasonable and gave it a whirl.